Character page for the Gundam Build Divers television series.

 - Big Damn Heroes: After Riku and Yuuki are brought crashing down into the sand by the Xamdrag's Super Mode while in Shahryar's mini-Ptolemy, he shows up to confront his imposter and said imposter's buddy, and summons his Seravee Gundam Scheherazade to deliver an absolute Curb-Stomp Battle with a hint of Laser-Guided Karma upon them.

 - Fairytale Motifs: His character design and Gunpla are huge Shout Outs to Arabian Nights.
-His Gunpla shares the name of the narrator of the many stories and Shahryar himself is dressed in exotic Arabian clothing (and is named after a king from one of the stories).
+His Gunpla shares the name of the narrator of the many stories, the model number has 1001N in it, and Shahryar himself is dressed in exotic Arabian clothing (and is named after a king from one of the stories).
 His ultimate attack is even called "Alf Layla wa-Layla", which is the compilation's original name as "One Thousand and One Nights".

 - Fake Defector: He joins the second Coalition of Volunteers so he can give intel on their tactics to Riku.
 Of course, he also wants to get a chance to fight Tigerwolf in a battle where Tigerwolf has to go all out.
 While Shahyr does get the battle he wanted, Kyoya figures out Shahry's deception and defeats him before he can help Riku.